irudachirath/E-commerce_platform_doc/DATABASE_DESIGN.md

 ### Consistency and Avoiding Redundancy:

 1. **Unique Constraints**:
     - Ensures unique data for specific columns, thereby preventing redundancy.
-For instance, `Admin_username` in the `admin` table, `Email` in the `customer` table, and `Title` in the `product` table have been made UNIQUE to prevent duplicate entries.
+For instance, `Admin_username` in the `admin` table and `Email` in the `customer` table have been made UNIQUE to prevent duplicate entries.

 2. **Primary Keys**:
     - Each table has a primary key, ensuring a unique identifier for each row, which in turn maintains consistency.